Alpery52/Tetris_java/README.md

   3. Game Over
 - Colorful and responsive user interface

-## Game Screenshots

-The game includes three main visual states:

-1. **Start Screen** (start.png): Displays when the game is launched, welcoming the player.
-2. **In-Game Screen** (inGame.png): Shows the active gameplay with the current tetromino and game board.
-3. **Game Over Screen** (gameOver.png): Appears when the game ends, displaying the final score.

 ## MVC Architecture

 This project strictly follows the Model-View-Controller (MVC) architectural pattern: